 Visual cues are an important aspect of industrial safety: Reaction time is improved when clear signage and posted reminders are used as part of a communications strategy.
-These notices go beyond applying border lines to aisles.
+These notices go beyond applying border lines to mark aisles.
 Reduce pallet damage and forklift accidents while providing benefits to employees and visitors with set messaging and color standards that alert to hazards.
 Comply with facility labeling guidelines and use floor marking tape and signs to indicate:

 - Pallet stacking height limits